react-navigation/react-navigation.github.io/versioned_docs/version-8.x/server-rendering.md

 sidebar_label: Server rendering
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 This guide will cover how to server render your React Native app using React Native for Web and React Navigation.
-We'll cover the following cases:

-1. Rendering the correct layout depending on the request URL
-2. Setting appropriate page metadata based on the focused screen

 :::warning

 Server rendering support is currently limited.
 It's not possible to provide a seamless SSR experience due to a lack of APIs such as media queries.
-In addition, many third-party libraries often don't work well with server rendering.
+Many third-party libraries often don't work well with server rendering as well.

 :::